-Yes, its loaded with micronutrients, probiotics, and vitamins and minerals.
+Yes; honey is loaded with micronutrients, probiotics, vitamins, and minerals.

 Is honey better than sugar?

-Definitely, honey contains antioxidants and plant compounds.
-Additionally, honey has a lower glycemic index than regular sugar.
+Absolutely.
+Honey is a complex food that contains antioxidants and plant compounds.
+Additionally, honey has a lower glycemic index than regular cane sugar.

 Can honey help with my allergies?

-Yes, honey micro-doses your immune system which helps your body become adjusted to pollen.
+Yes- depending on where you live.
+Local honey micro-doses your immune system which helps your body become adjusted to the pollen in your area.

 Can you really put honey on wounds?

-Yes, It has really low PH and really high osmotic pressure, so yes you can put it on wounds.
-But we would recommend you consult your doctor for your specific wound.
+Yes- many cultures still use honey to help wounds.
+Honey has really low PH and super high osmotic pressure which can soothe and help heal wounds.
+However, we recommend that you consult your doctor for a specific wound.

-Why can I buy organic honey from other countries but not from the US?
+Why can I buy organic honey from other countries in the grocery storebut not from the US?